Introduction

 }

 The first property “LastUpdate” its there to be used as a detection method by Intune Management Extension in case we want to run this script from time to time.
-On the same post mentioned above I explain how Intune detects an app, so if we use the “LastUpdate” as an anchor we can make sure the app only runs when the dates are newer than the current device local date.
-As an example, if we change the date to “2023-08-20 00:00:00Z” that means the script will keep running and coming back with an undetected status until the 20th o August, when it will then say detected and won’t try to remove any software from that list again.
+In the same post mentioned above I explain how Intune detects an app, so if we use the “LastUpdate” as an anchor we can make sure the app only runs when the dates are newer than the current device local date.
+As an example, if we change the date to “2023-08-20 00:00:00Z” that means the script will keep running and coming back with an undetected status until the 20th of August, when it will then say detected and won’t try to remove any software from that list again.

 The application property is where the action happens.